mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 Create a simple learner that uses kernelized SVM and $K$-Means for binary classification.
 This is not a 'true' ensemble, but instead a local learner, which could be easily enhanced to a 'true' ensemble.
 Proceed like this:

-* The learner with use three parameters: $C$, the regularization parameter for the SVM, $\gamma$, the RBF kernel parameter and $n$ the number of clusters.
+* The learner will use three parameters: $C$, the regularization parameter for the SVM, $\gamma$, the RBF kernel parameter and $n$ the number of clusters.

 * Write a corresponding trainer.
-The trainer should work with a given binary, labeled dataset as follows: Use  $K$-Means to cluster the training data into $n$ clusters.
+The trainer should work with a given binary, labeled dataset as follows: Use  $K$-Means to cluster the training data (without labels of course) into $n$ clusters.
 On each cluster, train an SVM.
 Assign the trained model with the cluster it was trained on.
+Notice that sometimes clusters only have one label-- in that case you obviously do not need a SVM model, but can just save the label for later prediction.

 * Write a prediction method.
 Prediction works by simply determining for a given test point the cluster it belongs to.
 Then apply the associated SVM model to the test point and return the label the SVM predicted.

 It is *not* necessary to implement the learner directly in mlr!
-To show your interest and ability, it is enough to write your own simple demo program that uses mlr in the background.
+To show your interest and ability, it is enough to write a simple demo program that uses mlr.
+You also do not need subroutines, you can just create a list with models, loop over the clusters and assign the learned model to the list.
 Test your program with a simple binary data set of your choice with at least 500 data points, which can be obtained e.g. from the OpenML project at http://openml.org or the LIBSVM data set page http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html.
+Or use one of the R datasets, e.g. use BreastCancer.

 **Mentors:**